About University of Westminster

 The University of Westminster has one of the most generous scholarship schemes of any British university, and we are able to offer a wide range of scholarships for the UK, EU and international postgraduates, and for those studying on either full-time or part-time routes.

 To apply for a postgraduate course, simply click on the red 'Apply' button at the top of our course pages.
-You will be directed to the UCAS Postgraduate website to make your application.

-There is no official deadline for applications to the University of Westminster, but we urge applicants to apply as soon as possible and recommend that you apply at least three months before the course starts, particularly if you need a Tier-four visa to study in the UK.
+There is no official deadline for applications to the University of Westminster, but we urge applicants to apply as soon as possible and recommend that you apply at least three months before the course starts, particularly if you need a student visa to study in the UK.

 - Social media accounts